civol/HDLRuby/README.md

 From there, the method `interface_size` can be used on any system instance as follows: `<system instance>.interface_size`.

-The following table gives the class of each construct of HDLRuby::High.
+The following table gives the class of each construct of HDLRuby.

 | construct       | class        |
 | :---            | :---         |